How far have we come with social media marketing strategies on many platforms to propel local small businesses to success or failure?

 The 9 followers let me know that there is constant inactivity.
 Most law firms have more contacts on their company page.

-*UPDATE: At the time of publication they have added 1 more LinkedIn follower for a Grand Total of 10.
+*UPDATE: They’ve added 8 more LinkedIn followers for a Grand Total of 17.

 Those examples were done to show you that simple social media solutions (and probably a very good consultation and convincing) is needed.